ripboy/comparison/results/FINP-2371 results.md

 **Comments**
 We decided to remove the Notes solution.
-I'll need to create a new PR for that because the existing one has notes + route node (https://github.com/KualiCo/financials/pull/1389).\r\n\r\nFINP-2376 describes the new solution we came up with.\r\n\r\n
+I'll need to create a new PR for that because the existing one has notes + route node (https://github.com/KualiCo/financials/pull/1389).

+FINP-2376 describes the new solution we came up with.